 A ‘Talent-To-Go’ company is characterised as being good at attracting and recruiting talents via a great company name and high-quality employer branding.
 Then, after maybe a good onboarding experience and the excitement of being part of a winning company with professional colleagues, it all rubs off and the talent, like a great cup of coffee, is ready to go.

 She or he moves on to another organisation after having experienced broken promises, poor talent management and weak leadership from an immediate manager.
 Every time this happens, the cost is enormous in terms of new hire costs, wasted onboarding investment, loss of potential growth and the indirect cost of losing a potential future superstar.

 Therefore, this article introduces you to a seven steps which can help your organisation get out of that demoralising and draining ‘Talent-To-Go’ culture.

-7 steps to a ‘No More Talent-To-Go’ culture:
+7 steps towards a ‘No More Talent-To-Go’ culture

 If you are looking to improve your talents’ experience and to successfully avoid the damaging ‘Talent-To-Go’ culture in your organisation, your next step is more than likely to set up some preliminary Talent Progress Advisory Workshops.
 Here you can achieve greater clarification on how to continue your talent work from where you are today – including valuable input from internal sources and external professionals.